alefisico/coffea4bees/python/classifier/README.md

 ##### Cache preprocessed datasets to speed up loading (Optional)

-We use a predefined example workflow to cache the `HCR.FvT_picoAOD` dataset and connect to the monitor we started before:
+Cache the `HCR.FvT_picoAOD` dataset using a pre-defined workflow and connect to the monitor we started above:

 ```bash
 export WFS="classifier/config/workflows/examples"